-As of Lithuanian accession on 5 July 2018, the OECD Member States are: Australia, Austria, Belgium, the Czech Republic, Chile, Denmark, Estonia, Finland, France, Greece, Iceland, Ireland, Italy, Israel, Japan, Canada, Latvia, Lithuania, Luxembourg, Hungary, Mexico, Germany, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States of America.
+As of Lithuanian accession on 5 July 2018, the OECD Member States are: Australia, Austria, Belgium, the Czech Republic, Chile, Colombia, Denmark, Estonia, Finland, France, Greece, Iceland, Ireland, Italy, Israel, Japan, Canada, Latvia, Lithuania, Luxembourg, Hungary, Mexico, Germany, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States of America.

 ESTABLISHING ENHANCED COOPERATION WITH CERTAIN KEY WORLD ECONOMIES

 OECD is developing enhanced cooperation with important global and regional economies, and considers them as key partners.
 These economies are currently Indonesia, India, Brazil, China and the Republic of South Africa.
 The purpose of close cooperation is to create a special partnership in the management of global development issues.
 At the 50th anniversary of the OECD in May 2011, Ministers estimated the development of such new forms of cooperation with each of these countries worthwhile.